 How to use UniversalEye

 To launch UniversalEye tap MENU to get a list with all apps, scroll to UniversalEye and tap the UniversalEye entry.
 Whenever you launch UniversalEye, the license is checked first.
 If the license is not valid you are informed and you have the chance to open the UniversalEye's detail page on the Android market to buy the license.
+In more recent Android versions you have to grant additionally the necessary access permissions before UniversalEye can proceed.

 The menu of UniversalEye